 - Speaking of which, make sure you have a car bug out bag and that your vehicle is properly equipped for a journey full of perils.

-- Take your bug out bag for a test to see how long you can walk with it on your back.
+- Take your bug out bag for a test drive to see how long you can walk with it on your back.
 Even better, bring your groceries home in a backpack instead of taking the car.

 - Make sure you know what to do if you or a loved one gets separated from your group.